evansbenj/Evans_lab_protocols/PCR_and_Sequencing/4_Sequence cleanup and sending.md

   - non-human
   - contact emai: Ben's
   - plate label: plate#_date (ex, plate1_nov14_2017)
-  - fill the excel file and upload
+  - download the template excel file and fill the second column with **sequence #** from the sequencing book
-    -
+    - must have the same format as the template otherwise it might not be uploaded
   - check the sample numbers are right
 - second page - purchasing information
   - charge type: credit